qwd/dev-site/docs/_en/configuration/api-config.md

 ---
-title: API Config
+title: Create API Request
 tag: [config, api]
 ref: config-api
 ---

 Before starting to use API service, you need to do some simple configuration and preparation.

-Now, let's assume you've created [project and credential](/en/docs/configuration/project-and-key/), we're ready to start building a complete API request.
+Now, let's assume you've created [project and credential](/en/docs/configuration/project-and-key/), we're ready to start creating a complete API request.

 ## API Host